Genesys Email Routing (CE16) for Genesys Engage cloud

 Business Flow Description

-- A customer sends an email to one of the public addresses (such as firstname.lastname@example.org) monitored by the Genesys email solution.
+- A customer sends an email to one of the email addresses monitored by the Genesys Engage cloud email solution (e.g. firstname.lastname@example.org).

-- Genesys periodically checks corporate inboxes for new emails using POP3 or IMAP.
+- Genesys periodically checks corporate inboxes for new emails, using Graph API, Gmail API or IMAP protocols.

-- The new email is captured by Genesys including “From”, “To”, and “Subject” as metadata.
+- The new email is captured by Genesys including “From,” “To,” “Subject” & "Body" as metadata.
+These contents are used to segment and prioritize.

-- The system sends out a receipt acknowledgement email to the customer with a predefined template.
+- The system sends out a receipt acknowledgment email to the customer using a predefined template.

-- Once the agent reads the email, he or she needs to decide if a reply is needed.
+- Once the agent accepts and reads the email, they need to decide if a reply is needed.

 - If no reply is needed, the agent marks the email as done.